ABOUT MODEL EMOTION

 University of Cambridge

-Dan is a senior research associate in the Department of Social Anthropology at the University of Cambridge.
+Dan is a senior research affiliate at the Leverhulme Centre for the Future of Intelligence at the University of Cambridge.
 Trained in cultural anthropology (PhD, Rice University), he conducts research on cross-cultural approaches to affect and emotion in cultural policy, public institutions, and in the fields of affective computing and artificial emotional intelligence in Japan, Europe, and North America.

 HIROFUMI KATSUNO